dominodatalab/domino-data/docs/source/usecases/get_trainingset.rst

 Get TrainingSet
 ---------------

-TrainingSets may be retrieved by name.
+You can retrieve `TrainingSets` by name.

 .. code-block:: python